Celebrating ELPC 30 Years - 2023 Gala

 The Impacts of Climate Change on the Great Lakes

-On the heels of global and national reports documenting the profound effects of climate change, more than a dozen leading scientists and experts from Midwestern U.S. and Canadian universities and research institutions released a comprehensive report highlighting the climate change impacts on the Great Lakes region.
+More than a dozen leading scientists and experts from Midwestern U.S. and Canadian universities and research institutions released a report update highlighting the climate change impacts on the Great Lakes region.

 We cannot take the vast natural resources of the Great Lakes for granted.
 Scientific analyses clearly show that climate change has already greatly affected the region and that these impacts will continue and expand as the pace of climate change accelerates.
-For economic, aesthetic, recreational and ecological reasons, we must reduce the effects of climate change on the Great Lakes.
+More than 40 million people rely on the Great Lakes for drinking water, fisheries, recreation, commerce, and industry, all of which are impacted by climate change.
+The lakes sustain more than 170 species of fish and habitats for over 3,500 species of plants and animals, many of which are rare or found nowhere else.
+People value this unique region for its ecological diversity, economic opportunity, and invaluable cultural importance.
+For all these reasons, we must reduce the effects of climate change on the Great Lakes.

 Related Projects